Kecskemét: Public transport

 With the 1900s industrialisation of Hungary, Kecskemét developed public transportation by trams for a population of 50,000.
-Not until after World War II did bus travel begin in the city.
-In 2010, with competitive funding from the EU, the city launched a number of trolley bus lines and in 2011 completely rebuilt the town centre as a trolleybus and pedestrian tourist zone.
+Not until after the Second World War would bus travel begin in the city.
+In 2010, with competitive funding from the EU, the city launched a number of trolleybus lines and in 2011 completely rebuilt the town centre as a trolleybus and pedestrian tourist zone.

 Currently, bus travel is the only public transportation to many destinations.
 Bus destinations (As of 2 November 2022):